dvollrath/StudyGuide/facts/capital.md

 Can we confirm this without just assuming it?
 To some extent, yes.
 Jorda, Schularick, and Taylor produced a long-run series on the [rates of return to capital](http://www.macrohistory.net/data/).
 They build this up from actual financial returns, as opposed to backing it out from aggregate data on $s_K$ and $K/Y$.

 The figure below uses their series on the overall return to capital, which incorporates housing, equities, and safe assets (like government bonds).
-The data are not available for all countries, so I've included five that have been used in the prior figures.
+The data are not available for all countries, so I've included five that have been used in the prior section.

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="/plotly/jst-stable-return.html"></iframe>